ckeditor/ckeditor5/docs/installation/integrations/dotnet.md

 ## Setting up the project

-For the purpose of this guide, we will use a basic .NET [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) project.
-You can refer to the [Blazor documentation](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro) to learn how to set up a project in the framework.
+For the purpose of this guide, we will use a basic ASP.NET Core project created with `dotnet new webapp`.
+You can refer to the [ASP.NET Core documentation](https://learn.microsoft.com/en-us/aspnet/core/getting-started/?view=aspnetcore-7.0) to learn how to set up a project in the framework.

 Once the project has been prepared, create an `assets/vendor` directory in the existing `wwwroot` directory in your app.
 Your folder structure should resemble this one:

 ````
 ├── bin
-├── Data
 ├── obj
 ├── Pages
 ├── Properties
-├── Shared
 ├── wwwroot
 │   ├── assets
 |      └── vendor
 │   ├── css
+│   ├── js
+│   ├── lib
 │   └── favicon.ico
-├── _Imports.razor
+├── appsettings.Development.json
-├── App.razor
+├── appsettings.json
 └── ...
 ````